davidissamattos/bpcs/README.md

 Below we list all our vignettes:

-  - Getting Started:
+  - Getting Started: TODO
-  - Handling ties:
+  - Handling ties: TODO
-  - Bradley-Terry with random effects
+  - Bradley-Terry with random effects: TODO